Battle of Algiers (1956–1957): Second phase

-FLN defeated

-On 26 August following intelligence gained by Colonel Godard's operatives, the 3e RPC raided a house in the Impasse Saint-Vincent where Yacef's new bomb-maker and deputy were believed to be hiding.
+On 26 August following intelligence gained by Godard's operatives, the 3e RPC raided a house in the Impasse Saint-Vincent where Yacef's new bomb-maker and deputy were believed to be hiding.
 After suffering several casualties trying to capture the two alive, both men were eventually killed.

 On 23 September a courier for Yacef was arrested by Godard's men.
 At 5am on 24 September the 1e REP commanded by Colonel Pierre Jeanpierre sealed off Rue Caton and raided Yacef's hideout at No. 3.
 Yacef and Zohra Drif hid in a wall cavity, but this was soon located by the French troops.
 Yacef threw a grenade at the French troops but they were eager to take him alive and he and Zohra Drif eventually surrendered.
 Across the street at No 4, Ali La Pointe escaped the French cordon and went to another safe-house in the Casbah.

 On the evening of 8 October the 1e REP surrounded Ali La Pointe's hideout at 5 Rue de s Abderames.
 The paratroops laid charges to blow away the false partition behind which Ali and his comrades were hiding, unfortunately the explosion detonated a store of bombs destroying the house and several neighbouring buildings, killing Ali, his two comrades and 17 other Algerians in neighbouring houses.

 The capture of Yacef and the death of Ali la Pointe marked the defeat of the FLN in the city and the end of the Battle of Algiers.

 Aftermath

 The battle was the first clearly definable French victory of the war.
 The Paras and their commanders enjoyed immense popularity with the Pied-noirs and this sense of exuberance and strength would reach its zenith during the May 1958 crisis.

 The FLN losses are impossible to determine accurately.
 In addition to the publicised FLN deaths there were many who simply disappeared.
-Paul Teitgen, general secretary of the Prefecture of Algiers who resigned in March 1957 (but was kept in his post by Governor-General Lacoste until October 1957) over the use of torture by French forces calculated that over 24,000 Algerians had been arrested during the battle and by subtracting those released or still in captivity estimated that as many as 3,000 were missing.
+Teitgen, who resigned in March 1957 (but was kept in his post by Governor-General Lacoste until October 1957) over the use of torture by French forces, calculated that over 24,000 Algerians had been arrested during the battle and by subtracting those released or still in captivity estimated that as many as 3,000 were missing.
+Many FLN leaders fled the city following French victory and its organisation in Algiers was dismantled.

+Despite the FLN's military defeat, the battle was a strategic and diplomatic defeat for the French.
+The brutality of French counter-insurgency methods, especially the systematic use of torture, became widely publicized, and drew global attention to the conflict and sympathy for the Algerians.
+Both domestic and international opinion increasingly criticized French rule in Algeria.
 As details of the use of torture and summary executions became public in the years following the battle and the end of the Algerian War, the French victory and the reputations of many of the commanders became tainted by the methods used in the battle.